How do you want to get involved?

 Find and report bugs in consensus layer upgrade specifications or the clients themselves.
 You can earn up to $50,000 USD and earn a place on the leaderboard.

 Join the research

 Like most things with Ethereum, a lot of the research is public.
-This means you can take part in the discussions or just read through what the Ethereum researchers have to say. ethresear.ch covers more than just the Eth2 upgrades, but there's a large Eth2 focus.
+This means you can take part in the discussions or just read through what the Ethereum researchers have to say. ethresear.ch covers a number of topics including consensus upgrades, sharding, rollups and more.